wur3/yearly-ui/README.md

 # yearly

 > A React app used to display highlighted events from the scope of the entire year.
 At the time of creation (~ 10/2019), pages like Google Calendar can display highlighted events but only from the scope of a given month.
 This app will be able to project selected dates while you look at the entire year.

-Purpose: to finally keep track of everybody's birthdays
+Finally I will be able to keep track of everybody's birthdays.

 ## Tutorial